+The proposed use for the event site will remain in compliance with ULDR, Sec.47-6.11 as approved in the original Special Event Permit Application.
 The Property is zoned Boulevard Business ("B-1") with an underlying land use of Commercial.
-Bars, cocktail lounges, restaurants and accessory outdoor dining areas, and outdoor activities are permitted uses pursuant to the list of permitted and conditional uses in the- B-1 zoning district in the City's Unified Land Development Regulations ("ULDR"), Sec.
+Bars, cocktail lounges, restaurants and accessory outdoor dining areas, and outdoor activities are permitted uses pursuant to the list of permitted and conditional uses in the-B-1 zoning district in the City's Unified Land Development Regulations ("ULDR"), Sec.
 47-6.11.
-Currently, the approved site plan for Pier Sixty-Six

-South, which is valid until September 21, 2033 pursuant to the Development Agreement, includes these as-of-right uses, specifically two (2) lounges/bars totaling 2,000 square feet, 16,100 square feet of meeting space, and three (3) restaurants totaling 11,700 square feet that can be built today pursuant to the approved site plan (the "Sails Parcel Approval").
+Currently, the approved site plan for Pier South, which is valid until September 21, 2033 pursuant to the Development Agreement, includes these as-of-right uses, specifically two (2) lounges/bars totaling 2,000 square feet, 16,100 square feet of meeting space, and three (3) restaurants totaling 11,700 square feet that can be built today pursuant to the approved site plan (the "Sails Parcel Approval").

-The proposed use for the Pier Sixty-Six Temporary Events is in compliance with Sec.47-6.11, ULDR.
-Applicant is self-restricting the Pier Sixty-Six South Temporary Events to similarly include a food and beverage venue use for the community.
+Applicant is self-restricting the event site to similarly include recreational and food and beverage venue use for the community.
 Applicant will utilize the property for neighborhood appropriate events.
-Applicant will not utilize the Property for Tortuga Music Festival style noisy events or as a similar concert, car racing or large festival venue.
-Any event at Pier Sixty-Six South which would exceed the maximum attendance of 295 people at any one-time will require a separate event application, communication and coordination with the community and City Commission approval.
+Applicant will not utilize the property for Tortuga Music Festival style noisy events or as a similar concert, car racing or large festival venue.
+Any event at Pier South which would exceed the maximum attendance of 295 people at any one-time will require a separate event application, communication and coordination with the community and City Commission approval.